arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/DataScience_and_AI/DS_Algo_With_Python/Notes/Python_DS_2.md

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/17d17ae6-5f78-4fc0-a257-7aa7dbf35ebf)

-* Membeship -> Searching, item is a part of the linked list or not.
+* Membership -> Searching, item is a part of the linked list or not.
 * Cardinality -> No. of elements, count.

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/ef3a80e7-9e3c-4f0e-a95f-65c2417806dc)